-CEDAC’s work supports three key building blocks of community development: affordable housing, early care and education, and workforce development.
+CEDAC’s work supports two key building blocks of community development: affordable housing and early care and education.
 CEDAC is also active in state and national housing preservation and supportive housing policy research and development and is widely recognized as a leader in the non-profit community development industry.

 Non-profit developers are often at a disadvantage when it comes to accessing the seed capital critical to making any project a success.
 CEDAC helps community development corporations and other non-profit developers by providing them early stage capital financing and technical assistance throughout the development process.
 CEDAC Housing’s financing options, which include predevelopment, acquisition, and bridge lending, provide developers with the patient capital to acquire property, hire a team of professional consultants that are needed for moving a development forward, and assemble financing packages to complete the projects.